 Prerequisites and Target Audience

 This program has no prerequisites.This online module was designed for community pharmacists interested in learning about the signs and symptoms of opioid overdose, and how to respond to opioid overdose using naloxone.

 Subject Matter Experts

 - Karen Ng, RPh (PharmD, BScPhm)

 Inquiries: Please contact OPA’s professional development team by phone at 416-441-0788, option 3 (toll-free in Ontario at 1-877-341-0788, option 3), or by email at firstname.lastname@example.org.

 Protecting your privacy: Your privacy is important to us.
-Some information you provide to OPA in program registration forms and exercises may be considered personal information.
-The Association collects, uses, and shares the information contained in program registration forms and exercises for the sole purposes of processing your registration, issuing certificates/letters of completion, awarding continuing education credits, and delivering OPA services, programs, and publications to you.
+Some information you provide in program registration forms and exercises may be considered personal information.
+OPA collects, uses, and shares the information contained in program registration forms and exercises to process your registration, issue certificates of completion, award continuing education credits, and deliver OPA services, programs, and publications to you.